MKInstrument ClassMKInstruments are the agents through

 The initial note tag-less noteUpdate sets the amplitude

-parameter in the MKSynthInstrument
+parameter in the MKSynthInstrument's update

 state; notice that the update state is set even though the

-doesn't have any active
+MKSynthInstrument doesn't have any active

-es.
+MKSynthPatches.
 Of the four subsequent

 noteOns, the first, third, and fourth don't have amplitude parameters